Edwards, Howard lead No. 9 Kentucky past Wofford 98-37

 BIG PICTURE

 Wofford had plenty of looks early on but little fell for the Terriers as they were out of contention after one quarter.
-They actually shot 63% in the third period (5 of 8) to break 20 points, but generally were outmatched by Kentucky’s size, quickness and better shooting.
-They finished 3 of 15 from long range.
+They actually shot 63% in the third period (5 of 8) to break 20 points and 48% after the break, but generally were outmatched by Kentucky’s size, quickness and better shooting.
+They finished 3 of 15 from long range and their turnover total was the most since committing 35 against Mercer in February 2016.

 UP NEXT